 ‘At the end of a luncheon or a dinner, even a banquet set with silver gilt and antique porcelain, she has the somewhat outré habit of opening her bag, pulling out a compact and reapplying her lipstick,’ Bedell said.

 As for her hands, Her Majesty has apparently been loyal to Essie’s affordable polish for over 30 years, favouring the hue Ballet Slippers, a sheer, elegant pale pink.
+While it usually retails for £7.99, you can currently pick it up on Amazon for just £4.79 (thank you Prime Day).

 The only other indicator of the Queen’s seal of approval is in her royal warrants, which currently stand with brands including Floris and Yardley, although of course no further details have ever or will ever likely be released on her products of choice.
-But if you want to being a royally-approved beauty regime, we’d wager these would be a good place to start.
+But if you want to begin a royally-approved beauty regime, we’d wager these would be a good place to start.